chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 Lockstep marching patterns, or Flipper-Flop, but is not limited to same-beat patterns.
 This is like a pattern that repeats or is truncated.

-The `defaultDuration` field is just the duration when initially placed.
+The `defaultDuration` field is the duration when initially placed.
+It also acts as the "duration" for when to repeat the pattern, unless the cues are longer than this value.

 See `PatternObject` for the ID and name structure.